SethRobinson/UGTLive/app/services/docTR/README.md

 - `lang`: Language code (default: `english`, primarily for API consistency)
 - `char_level`: Split text into characters (default: `true`)

-**Note**: The `lang` parameter is accepted for API consistency but does not change DocTR's behavior.
-DocTR's master model is language-agnostic for Latin-alphabet text.
+**Note**: The `lang` parameter is accepted for API consistency but does not change docTR's behavior. docTR's master model is language-agnostic for Latin-alphabet text.

 ### Service Info